CP System: Capcom Power System Changer

-The final game for the CPS Changer was a back-ported version of Street Fighter Zero (also known as Street Fighter Alpha) in 1995, originally released for the CP System II hardware.
-This port, released at a premium 35,000 yen in 1996, was downgraded slightly for the system's less capable hardware: it ran at a slower frame rate, had fewer onscreen colors, a different soundtrack generated by the system's sound chips, fewer sound effects, and the music and sound effects being sampled at a lower rate.
-This release was also available in limited quantities overseas in the arcades for publicity testing purposes, including those that couldn't afford the upgrade to the CP System II hardware.
+The final game for the CPS Changer was a backported version of Street Fighter Zero (also known as Street Fighter Alpha) in 1995, originally released for the CP System II hardware.
+This port, released at a premium 35,000 yen in 1996, was downgraded slightly for the system's less capable hardware: it ran at a slightly slower frame rate, had a lower color depth and palette, a different soundtrack generated entirely by the system's sound chips, fewer sound effects, and the music and sound effects being sampled at a lower rate.

-That same year, a back-ported version of Rockman: The Power Battle/Mega Man: The Power Battle (originally released for the CP System II hardware that same year) also appeared.
-This was not made for the CPS Changer, however (especially since Street Fighter Zero was the last title released for it), but rather was made as a standard CP System release.
-This version was also downgraded slightly to accommodate the system's less capable hardware, including the aforementioned changes and differences made to the CPS Changer version of Street Fighter Zero.
-It was also released in limited quantities overseas for publicity testing purposes, especially for those who couldn't afford to upgrade to the CP System II hardware.
+The CPS Changer version of Street Fighter Zero also had a limited release overseas in the arcades for publicity testing purposes (being released as Street Fighter Alpha for those regions) where it was distributed as a standard CP System release, especially to those who could not afford the upgrade to the CP System II hardware.
+Another CP System II game that was backported around the same timeframe, Rockman: The Power Battle (also known as Mega Man: The Power Battle), also received similar changes when it was ported to the CP System hardware (but not the CPS Changer, as no new releases for it were made after Street Fighter Zero), and it too had limited releases in the arcades much like the publicity test versions of Street Fighter Zero for the CPS Changer.

 List of games (11 games)

 All 11 games were developed and published by Capcom.
+Most games on this list ran on CP System hardware, while some ran on CP System Dash hardware.